Caring for our environment is crucial to our salmon’s well-being and to protecting our community’s natural resources for the future.

 BAP is a globally trusted, comprehensive and proven third-party aquaculture certification program which certifies each step in the production chain.
 BAP have been improving the environmental, social and economic performance of the aquaculture supply chain and growing the global supply of responsibly farmed seafood since 2002.

 ASC is an independent, international non-profit organisation that manages the world leading certification and labelling programme for responsible aquaculture.
 Their certification process focuses on environmental, social welfare and animal health and welfare.
+Click here to see our ASC reporting data.

 The Monterey Bay Aquarium Seafood Watch program helps consumers and businesses make responsible choices for a healthy ocean.
 ‘Best Choice’ recommendations are well-managed and fished or farmed in ways that have less impact on the environment.